A long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

-💠 If you have a mental health diagnosis and history of homelessness, some of our readers report that Supportive Housing programs are GREAT!!!
-I can’t seem to find any kind of national link, so I don’t know what to tell you here.
+💠 If you have a mental health diagnosis and history of homelessness, some of our readers report that Supportive Housing programs are GREAT!
+We can’t seem to find any kind of national link.
 Try googling the name of your state or city and the words “Supportive Housing” or “Supported Housing.”

 💠 If you have a mental health diagnosis and you are currently homeless or at risk for becoming homeless, contact The Amazing SOAR Program to see if they are in your area.
 They can help get disability applications approved quickly for people who are homeless and disabled.

 💠 Many other places have already created lists of homeless resources, so no need to reinvent the wheel: HUD Links

 💠 In some areas the social service agency that administer food stamps also offers free trash stickers.
 But they don’t tell you this.
 You just have to know to ask.
 They may also provide free air conditioners or house fans.

 💠 Most communities have other programs that help low-income people.
 Dial 2-1-1 on your phone and ask what is available.

 💠 Many utility companies, including electric, gas, phone, water and trash services offer discounts to customers who are disabled, elderly or low income.
 Contact your utility company and ask.
 Also check out this great article on Discounts from Power Companies.

 💠 Your local social services agency offers utilities assistance through Liheap.
 In some areas, they three different utility programs: Winter, Summer, and Emergency.
 If you need all three, make sure to apply for all three.
 For example, if you apply for winter, you still have to put in another application for summer.

 💠 Many Liheap programs have free weatherization services.
 They will evaluate your home and make free repairs and upgrades which can lower your utilities, improve your safety, and make you more comfortable.